ashutosh-mishra/Notes/Contrail-Interface-Plugging.md

 Basically os-vif defines a common model for representing VIF types in OpenStack.

 Nova vif driver checks for os-vif object, which should be defined in [os_vif_util](nova/network/os_vif_util.py).
 Object will contains vnic_type with corresponding port-profile, device address, device type and plugin details.

-Contrail's os-vif plugin is defined in [vrouter.py]() which is maintained in controller repo in openstack folder.
+Contrail's os-vif plugin is defined in [vrouter.py](https://github.com/Juniper/contrail-nova-vif-driver/blob/master/vif_plug_vrouter/vrouter.py#L132) which is maintained in [contrail-nova-vif-driver](https://github.com/Juniper/contrail-nova-vif-driver) repo.
 After installing setup, mentioned os-vif plugin will be installed at /opt/plugin/site-packages.